 Whether you are going on a camping trip or wanting to set something up in your backyard, you must make sure your pop up gazebo is properly secured so it doesn’t blow away.

 You don’t want to be sitting inside of it, for it to be blown over or away.
 A pop-up gazebo that is not secured properly is dangerous to the users and cause damage to other properties

 These types of canopies are easily lifted into the air when the wind gets underneath them and if they are not anchored down they can easily be blown away like kites.

-Anchoring a pop-up gazebo to the floor isn’t difficult or expensive and is easy if you do it the right way.
+Anchoring a pop-up canopy to the floor isn’t difficult or expensive and is easy if you do it the right way.

 Here’s How to Stop Your

 - Use an extra rope to secure the frame

 Doing these four things will keep the gazebo safe as well as the people inside.

 This is one of the first things that should be done when setting up the gazebo since it’s the best way to keep the gazebo from flying away.

 You want to peg all of the legs into the ground in order to keep the gazebo stable.